amit-bansil/TicketMaster/README.md

  1. Run `Install Package` from the [Command Palette](http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/reference/command_palette.html)

- 1. Select 'TicketMaster'
+ 1. Select `TicketMaster`

- 1. Type a comment in your file starting with TODO
+ 1. Type a comment in your file starting with `TODO`

  1. Run `TicketMaster: Create/Open Issue` from the Command Palette.